 Between the years 2012-2021, the number of tractors found in Kahramanmaraş districts by years is 33, as a result of the years specified in the range of 0 to 1000 in the districts, and this determined range explains 30.6%.
 As a result of the years specified in the range of 1001 to 2000, the tractor asset is 40, and this specified range explains 37%.
-The number of tractors as a result of the years specified in the 2001-3000 range is 22, which explains 20.4% of the specified range.
-Tractor assets as a result of the years specified in the range of 3001-4000 are 3, and this specified range explains 2.8%.
+The number of tractors as a result of the years specified in the range of 3001-4000 are 3, and this specified range explains 2.8%.
 Tractor assets as a result of the years specified in the range 6001-7000 are 4 and this explains 3.7% of the specified range.
-Tractor assets as a result of the years specified in the range 7001-8000 are 4 and this explains 3.7% of the specified range.
-Tractor assets as a result of the years specified in the range 8001-9000 are 1 and this explains 0.9% of the specified range.
+Tractor assets as a result of the years specified in the years specified in the range 6001-7000 are 4 and this explains 3.7% of the specified range.
+Tractor assets as a result of the years specified range.
+The tractor asset as a result of the years specified in the range 8001-9000 are 1 and this explains 0.9% of the specified range.
+The tractor asset as a result of the years specified range.
+The tractor asset as a result of the years specified range.
+The tractor asset as a result of the years specified range.
+The tractor asset as a result of the years specified range.
+The tractor asset as a result of the years specified range.
+The tractor asset as a result of the years specified range.
+The tractor asset as a result of the years specified range.
 The tractor asset as a result of the years specified in the range 9001-10000 is 1 and this explains 0.9% of the specified range.